Best practice for Creating Exceptional 3D Models with DroneDeploy

 Including Oblique Imagery During Upload:

-You can upload your set of oblique imagery with your nadir imagery to DroneDeploy.
-Please refer to our How to Process Datasets guide to learn how to do so.
+You can upload your oblique imagery with your nadir imagery to DroneDeploy.
+Please refer to our How to Process Datasets guide for instructions.

 Adding more imagery to an existing DroneDeploy map:

-If you've processed a map with DroneDeploy and you want to supplement your mission by adding oblique images, please use the steps described in our Adding Additional Images to a Map guide.
+If you've processed a map with DroneDeploy and want to add oblique images, please use the steps described in our Adding Additional Images to a Map guide.

 Example of 3D Model - Technique: